Artis College of Science and Technology

-In late April the planetarium will start a series of eclipse-themed shows produced by leading solar scientists.
-Throughout the summer we will offer these shows during the daytime so that after the shows - weather permitting - we can go outside and safely view the sun with our solar viewing glasses.
-On Monday, Aug.
-21, we will be live streaming from a group led by Radford University Physics faculty member Dr. Michael Freed, who will lead a group to southeastern Tennessee to be in the path of totality.
-Stay tuned for details (shows will be posted on the planetarium calendar pages in mid-March).
+On Monday, August 21, we will be live streaming from a group led by Radford University Physics faculty member Dr. Michael Freed, who will lead a group to southeastern Tennessee to be in the path of totality.

-In the meantime you can read more about the eclipse here: http://www.eclipse2017.org/
+In the meantime you can go here to read more about the eclipse.

 - Location: Center for the Sciences room M75 (Main Street level).
 Enter through the doors from Parking Lot C. Click on the map for a larger image.

 - All shows are free and everyone is welcome to come join us!

 - Seating capacity: 55 visitors (this is an absolute fire-code limit)